 Throughout his life, Herb embodied the colorful and passionate soul of an artist, musician, and performer.
 Among his many endeavors, he was an avid participant in community performing arts as an actor, director, and set designer for multiple productions of the Old Town Players in Vincennes, including runs of “The Second Shepherds’ Play” and “Joseph and the Amazing Technicolor Dreamcoat,” and with the Kokomo Civic Theater.
 Herb was also a long-time season ticket holder for the Indianapolis Symphony Orchestra, sang with the Indianapolis Men’s Chorus, supported Indy Film Fest, and volunteered at the Indianapolis Museum of Art.

 A memorial service will be held at 2 p.m. on October 5, 2019 at Christ Lutheran Church, 3401 S. Dixon Rd., Kokomo, with Pastor Sharon Walker officiating.
 A time of fellowship will follow the service from 3 to 5 p.m. on October 5, 2019, also at the church.
 In lieu of flowers, those wishing to make a gesture in Herb’s honor are encouraged to support the local arts in Indiana and make a donation to the Kokomo Symphonic Society (kokomosymphony.com, 765-236-0251), Dance Kaleidoscope (dancekal.org, 317-940-6555), another favorite performing arts organization, or the Episcopal Church of All Saints (allsaintsindy.org, 317-635-2538).

 Shirley & Stout Funeral Home, Kokomo, has been entrusted with arrangements.
 Messages of condolence may be left online at www.shirleyandstout.com.

-To send flowers to Herbert "Herb" Martin Schlotterbeck, Jr.'s family, please visit our floral section.
+To send flowers to Herbert "Herb" Martin Schlotterbeck, Jr.'s family, please visit our floral store.